 Q: So where can I go to consume?
 Are there cannabis clubs or coffee shops?

-A: It’s a little fuzzy, but no. Some places may try to discreetly offer private areas where marijuana use is allowed or at least overlooked — like the Cannabition party wanted to do on Wednesday night at the Norad Dance Bar.
+A: It’s a little fuzzy, but no. Some places may try to discreetly offer private areas where marijuana use is allowed or at least overlooked — like the Cannabition party wanted to do at the Norad Dance Bar.
 But, under Colorado’s Clean Indoor Air Act, pot smoking isn’t allowed anywhere that cigarette smoking is also banned and there’s no cigar bar-style exemption for blunts.

 Q: Can I just puff at a park somewhere?